 Source: MGT developed a procurement and vendor database (based on self-reporting data) for the Commonwealth covering the period from July 1, 2005, through June 30, 2009.

-The percentage of dollars is taken from the prime utilization exhibit previously shown in Appendix C.
+1 The percentage of dollars is taken from the prime utilization exhibit previously shown in Appendix C. 2 The percentage of available contractors is taken from the availability exhibit previously shown in Appendix C.